TD Ameritrade Robo Advisor vs Betterment

 TD Ameritrade Essential has a higher minimum balance requirement than many of the robo-advisors we feature on Robo-Advisor Pros.
 Like Betterment, TD Ameritrade has two account types:

-- Essential Portfolios: $5,000 minimum investment required.
+- Essential Portfolios: $500 minimum with auto deposit set up or $5,000 minimum investment without auto deposit.
 Fees are .30% AUM, regardless of account balance.

 - Selective Portfolios: $25,000 minimum investment required.
 Fees range from .75% – .90% AUM depending on which specific portfolio is selected and the amount of money in the account